Erastova-group/ClayCode/README.md

 # ----------------------------------------------------------------------------
 # Optional: Unit Cell Composition and Ratios input
-# if not given, these will be calculated from data in the CLAY_COMP .csv file
+# if not given, these will be calculated from data in the CLAY_COMP CSV file
 # (Default UC_INDEX_LIST: [], UC_RATIOS_LIST: [])
 # -----------------------------------------------------------------------------